-Belgian resident companies are normally not subject to Belgian capital gains taxation on gains realized upon the disposal of our ordinary shares provided that (i) the ordinary shares represent at least 10% of our share capital or a participation with an acquisition value of at least €2,500,000 (it being understood that only one out of the two tests must be satisfied), (ii) the Article 203 ITC Taxation Condition is satisfied and (iii) the ordinary shares have been held in full legal ownership for an uninterrupted period of at least one year immediately preceding the disposal.
+Belgian resident companies qualifying as SMEs are normally not subject to Belgian capital gains taxation on gains realized upon the disposal of the ADSs provided that (i) the Article 203 ITC Taxation Condition is satisfied and (ii) the ADSs have been held in full legal ownership for an uninterrupted period of at least one year immediately preceding the disposal.

-If the one-year minimum holding condition would not be satisfied (but the other conditions are) the capital gains realized upon the disposal of our ordinary shares by a Belgian resident company are taxable at a flat corporate income tax rate of, currently, 25.5% (including the 2% crisis surcharge).
-As of assessment year 2021 (linked to a tax year starting on or after 1 January 2020), the tax rate in this case will be equal to the 25% standard tax rate.
+If the one-year minimum holding condition would not be satisfied (but the other conditions are) the capital gains realized upon the disposal of our ordinary shares by a Belgian resident company (non-SME or SME) are taxable at a flat corporate income tax rate of, currently, 25.75% (including the 3% crisis surcharge).
+As of assessment year 2019 linked to a tax year starting on or after 1 January 2018, the tax rate in this case will be 25.5% (including the 2% crisis surcharge), and will be equal to the 25% standard tax rate as of assessment year 2021 linked to a tax year starting on or after 1 January 2020.

-If the Article 203 ITC Taxation Condition is not satisfied or the participation condition is not met, the capital gains are taxable at the standard corporate tax rate (of currently 29.58% and of 25% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020), unless the reduced corporate income tax rate on the first €100,000 of taxable profits applies (see above).
+As of assessment year 2019 linked to a tax year starting on or after 1 January 2018, the requirement relating to the holding of a participation representing at least 10% of the company's share capital or a participation in the company with an acquisition value of at least €2,500,000 (as applicable under the Belgian dividend received deduction) also applies to the capital gains tax exemption on shares (irrespective of whether the shareholder is an SME).
+If the Article 203 ITC Taxation Condition is not satisfied or the participation condition is not met, the capital gains are taxable at the standard corporate tax rate (being 29.58% as of assessment year 2019 linked to a tax year starting on or after 1 January 2018, and 25% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020), unless the reduced corporate income tax rate applies.

-Capital losses on the ordinary shares incurred by resident companies are as a general rule not tax deductible.
+Capital losses on the ADSs incurred by resident companies (both non-SMEs and SMEs) are as a general rule not tax deductible.

-The ordinary shares held in the trading portfolios (portefeuille commercial/handelsportefeuille) of qualifying credit institutions, investment enterprises and management companies of collective investment undertakings which are subject to the Royal Decree of 23 September 1992 on the annual accounts of credit institutions, investment firms and management companies of collective investment undertakings (comptes annuels des etablissements de credit, des entreprises d'investissement et des societes de gestion d'organismes de placement collectif/jaarrekening van de kredietinstellingen, de beleggingsondernemingen en de beheervennootschappen van instellingen voor collectieve belegging) are subject to a different regime.
-The capital gains on such shares are taxable at the ordinary corporate income tax rate of 29.58% (including the 3% crisis surcharge), which is reduced to 25% as of assessment year 2021 linked to a tax year starting on or after 1 January 2020.
-Capital losses on such shares are tax deductible.
-Internal transfers to and from the trading portfolio are assimilated to a realization.
+The ADSs held in the trading portfolios (portefeuille commercial/handelsportefeuille) of qualifying credit institutions, investment enterprises and management companies of collective investment undertakings which are subject to the Royal Decree of 23 September 1992 on the annual accounts of credit institutions, investment firms and management companies of collective investment undertakings (comptes annuels des etablissements de credit, des entreprises d'investissement et des societes de gestion d'organismes de placement collectif/jaarrekening van de kredietinstellingen, de beleggingsondernemingen en de beheervennootschappen van instellingen voor collectieve belegging) are subject to a different regime.
+The capital gains on such shares are taxable at the ordinary corporate income tax rate of 33.99% (including the 3% crisis surcharge), which is reduced to 29.58% (including the 2% crisis surcharge) as of assessment year 2019 linked to a tax year starting on or after 1 January 2018 and to 25% as of assessment year 2021 linked to a realization.

-Capital gains realized by Belgian resident companies (both non-SMEs and SMEs and both ordinary Belgian resident companies and qualifying credit institutions, investment enterprises and management companies of collective investment undertakings) upon the redemption of ordinary shares or upon our liquidation are, in principle, subject to the same taxation regime as dividends.
+Capital gains realized by Belgian resident companies (both non-SMEs and SMEs and both ordinary Belgian resident companies and qualifying credit institutions, investment enterprises and management companies of collective investment undertakings) upon the redemption of ADS or upon our liquidation are, in principle, subject to the same taxation regime as dividends.
 See "Dividends" above.